 Catch and release with the Munchkin Fishin' Bath Toy.
-We believe this colorful fishing rod with a magnetic bobber, plus three magnetic underwater sea creatures that float and bob around the tub to bring endless fun to bathtime.
-The fishing pole and bobber float, and the reel creates an audible clicking sound when in use.
-Our toddler tester had an exciting time playing with this toy over and over again, and her imagination ran wild.
-We also appreciate that this toy can help strengthen hand-eye coordination as your little one endeavors to catch the "swimming" sea creatures.
+Using the colorful fishing rod, your child can catch the three magnetic underwater sea creatures that float around the tub.
+The reel makes an audible clicking sound when in use, making it sound similar to an actual fishing pole and amping up the bath time fun.
+We appreciate that this bath toy can help strengthen hand-eye coordination as your little one endeavors to catch the "swimming" sea creatures.
 And we love that you can also use it in a water play station outside of the tub.

-The sea creatures are sealed and keep water from entering, but the pole and bobber have holes that collect water.
-From our experience, a good shake will help the water escape, but with nooks and crannies, we think there is a possibility that remaining water may grow mold.
+While the sea creatures are sealed and prevent water from entering, the pole and bobber have holes that collect water, which isn't ideal.
+From our experience, a good shake will help the water escape, but with nooks and crannies, we think there is a possibility that the remaining water may grow mold.
 Also, depending on your little one's knowledge of fishing, they might be disappointed that the line does not reel up like a real fishing pole.
-Overall, we think your toddler will be "hooked" on this bath toy, and we recommend it to a family ready to do some bathtub fishing.
+Overall, we think your toddler will be "hooked" on this bath toy, and we recommend it to those ready for some bathtub fishing.

 Explore the depths of the tub with the Green Toys Submarine.
 This sub can submerge or float, the propeller spins by giving it a turn, and water can pass through the toy's portholes and nose.
-Also, the propeller can spin by giving it a turn by hand.
-While testing, our toddler found this toy to be an excellent addition to her imaginary play.
-The top handle made it easy to hold and maneuver around the tub.
-This product is 100% recycled plastic, free of BPA, PVC, and phthalates.
-Plus, it contains no external coatings.
-We appreciate the Green Toy company's commitment to making products out of recycling, which has a positive environmental impact by reducing plastic that ends up in the landfill.
+The top handle makes it easy to hold and maneuver around the tub.
+It is 100% recycled plastic, free of BPA, PVC, and phthalates, plus it contains no external coatings.
+We appreciate Green Toy's commitment to manufacturing products from recycled material, keeping some plastic from ending up in the landfill.

-The packaging states, "Toy opens for easy cleaning," and during testing, we did not find this to be the case.
-Although the blue handle on top opens, we were unsuccessful at opening the sub vessel.
+The packaging states, "Toy opens for easy cleaning," and we did not find this to be the case during testing.
+The blue handle on top opens, but we were unsuccessful at opening the sub vessel.
 With limited view inside the ship, we feel this hinders proper cleaning and inspection of potential mold.
-Rinsing and thoroughly drying this product after each use, and an occasional deep clean will help prevent mold growth.
-Despite the lack of access to the ship's inside, we believe this bath toy is fun and recommend it to families with an older baby or toddler who will appreciate this sub for bathtub adventures and imaginary play.
+Rinsing and thoroughly drying this product after each use and an occasional deep clean will help prevent mold growth.
+Despite the lack of access to the ship's inside, we think an older baby or toddler will appreciate this sub for bathtub adventures and imaginary play.

 We don't see any significant drawbacks to this option, except that there's more to look after with multiple cups.
-Fortunately, the set includes a flower-shaped clip helps keep the cups together and avoids misplacing one.
-Nevertheless, this budget-friendly toy is fun for all ages, and it has endless possibilities.
-We recommend this inexpensive bath toy to any family with babies or toddlers.
+Fortunately, the set includes a flower-shaped clip to help keep the cups together and reduce the chance of misplacing one.
+Nevertheless, this toy is budget-friendly and offers endless possibilities for fun.
+We recommend this inexpensive option to any family with babies or toddlers.

-There is no big drawback to this bath toy - they are simple and straightforward.
-Our only observation is that the toys can easily float away out of the child's reach in a large tub.
+Although we don't see any significant drawbacks to this bath toy, our only observation is that the toys can easily float away in a large tub out of the child's reach.
 Our toddler was able to scoot after the toy, but our baby could not.
-We recommend this toy to families with babies or toddlers who are looking for a fun toy, yet one that is easy to dry and clean for parents.
+We recommend this toy to families with babies or toddlers looking for a fun toy that is easy to dry and clean for parents.

 This toy has no significant drawbacks, and our only observation is that some children may need help to differentiate the sizes to stack.
 We recommend the Boon Stacking Boats to families with babies or toddlers interested in an alternative to stacking cups.

-With a pull of the string, the Skip Hop Pull and Go Submarine Monkey will cruise across the tub.
+The Skip Hop Pull and Go Submarine Monkey will zip across the tub with a pull of the string.
 The submarine does not fully submerge.
 Instead, it floats.
-The sub's bright colors and adorable captain monkey is eye-catching for its cuteness.
-Our toddler tester found this toy entertaining, mostly for its zipping capabilities, zooming through bubbles.
+The sub's bright colors and adorable captain monkey is eye-catching for cuteness.
+This toy entertained our toddler tester, particularly with its ability to zip and zoom through bubbles.
 Our baby tester, too little to pull the string to activate the propeller, watched with a smile.
-The manufacturer mentions that this toy is excellent for strengthening fine-motor skills, which are needed to pull the line, plus it teaches about cause and effect.
-Also, this plastic product is BPA, PVC, and phthalate-free.
+The manufacturer mentions that this toy is excellent for strengthening fine motor skills needed to pull the line and teaches them cause and effect.

 The toy has holes to let water through and allow the toy to sink a bit.
-However, we cannot access or see inside the holes to keep an eye on potential mold growth.
-Also, when you remove the toy from the tub, water collects in the holes, and it may need a good shake or flip from side to side to help water escape.
-This product requires extra air-drying time in comparison to other products in our review.
-We recommend this toy to families with babies or toddlers who will enjoy seeing this monkey ride around the tub and don't mind the extra effort to clear it of water.
+However, we cannot access or see inside the holes to monitor potential mold growth.
+When you remove the toy from the tub, water collects in the holes, and it may need a good shake or flip from side to side to help water escape.
+Therefore, we think this product requires extra air-drying time compared to other products in our review.
+We believe babies or toddlers will enjoy watching this monkey ride around the tub if you don't mind the extra effort to clear it of water.